 Two flowers are especially famous for strong symbolic meaning.

-Red roses are often used as symbol of socialism and they can carry number of political implications (Labour party in UK uses red rose as symbol among number of other left-wing political organizations.)
+Red roses are often used as symbol of socialism, and they can carry number of political implications (Labour party in the UK uses red rose as symbol among number of other left-wing political organizations.)

 Among other flowers I will point out following: